bnnsoft/PRNProducerDemo/README.md

 Set publisher parameters Y/N:

 You can set only (1) topic name and (2) number of messages to transmit.
 Type 'n' to keep default values.
-All othe properties are hard-coded, they can be alternated in PublisherUtils.java file.
+All other properties are hard-coded, they can be alternated in PublisherUtils.java file.